Mohammadpur, Dhaka

 Mimosa Tree in Container

-Mimosa trees are a fast-growing, deciduous tree that can reach up to 40 feet tall.
-They are native to tropical and subtropical regions of the world, but can be grown in containers and brought indoors during the winter months in colder climates.
+Mimosa trees are fast-growing, deciduous trees that can reach up to 40 feet tall.
+They are native to tropical and subtropical regions of the world but can be grown in containers and brought indoors during the winter months in colder climates.
 Mimosa trees have a delicate, fern-like appearance with leaves that fold up at night or when touched.

 The flowers are small and pink, growing in clusters along the branches.
 Mimosa trees are relatively low-maintenance and can tolerate a wide range of soil conditions.
 When growing a mimosa tree in a container, choose a pot that is at least 18 inches wide and deep.